 In April 2015, the FASB issued ASU 2015-05, Intangibles - Goodwill and Other - Internal Use Software (Subtopic 350-40).
-The amendments in this update provide guidance to customers about whether a cloud computing arrangement includes a software license.
-If a cloud computing arrangement includes a software license, then the customer should account for the software license element of the arrangement consistent with the acquisition of other software licenses.
+The amendments in this update provide guidance to customers about whether a cloud computing arrangement includes a software license, then the customer should account for the software license element of the arrangement consistent with the acquisition of other software licenses.
 If a cloud computing arrangement does not include a software license, the customer should account for the arrangement as a service contract.
 Consequently, all software licenses within the scope of subtopic 350-40 will be accounted for consistent with other licenses of intangible assets.
-This update is effective for the Bank for the year ending December 31, 2016, and is not expected to have a material effect on the Bank's financial statements.
+This update is effective prospectively for the Bank for the year ended December 31, 2016, and did not have a material effect on the Bank's financial statements.